pulumi/pulumi-hugo/themes/default/content/blog/slack-integration/index.md

 <!--more-->

 Teams using Pulumi Cloud have been setting up Slack notifications for their stacks using Pulumi Cloud Webhooks.
 Webhooks can attach to a Pulumi organization or a Pulumi stack.
-Starting today, customers can set up a Slack integration, for organization or stack notifications, with less steps and without needing to host the infrastructure themselves.
+Starting today, customers can set up a Slack integration, for organization or stack notifications, with fewer steps and without needing to host the infrastructure themselves.
 We have also expanded the types of event notifications and the filtering options on both Pulumi Cloud Webhooks and for the Slack integration.

 Pulumi Cloud Webhooks, including the Slack integration, are available to all Pulumi Cloud organizations.